-Michael P. Visconti, III is a senior associate in the Intellectual Property Department and a member of the Emerging Companies and Life Sciences practice groups.
+Michael P. Visconti, III is a partner in the Intellectual Property Department and a member of the Emerging Companies and Life Sciences practice groups.
 Mike also serves on the firm’s Hiring Committee.

 Mike’s practice involves all aspects of intellectual property law, including patent portfolio development and strategy, IP litigation, and post-issuance patent proceedings.
 He also advises clients on copyright, trademark, and licensing issues, and performs design-around, diligence, and clearance studies.

 Experienced in a broad spectrum of technical areas, Mike has prosecuted patent applications in the fields of consumer electronics, computer systems, software, medical devices, surgical procedures, filtration media, building materials, internal combustion engines, radar systems, MEMS, semiconductors, encryption, database architecture, and sensors.
 Mike works with clients to develop a “big picture” patent strategy for protecting commercial products, covering competitors, and managing global portfolios.
 He uses a practical and collaborative approach to develop IP assets that support the client’s business objectives and maximize competitive advantage.

 Mike also has extensive experience in post-issuance patent proceedings, representing both patent owners and patent challengers in inter partes review (IPR), ex parte reexamination, and inter partes reexamination proceedings.